ptomato/talks/tc39-2021-08/README.md

 <!-- _footer: ❌ spec text ❌ tests -->

-### TODO: -0 in Duration.negated

-On the agenda for next champions meeting
+### Strings with `Z` and bracketed time zone (PR #TODO)

+- Explanation TODO

+---

+# Asking for consensus

+- On the normative PRs discussed in the previous slides